taylorjg/vite-react-threejs/README.md

 # TODO

-* Extend the app to support a few different shapes and a few different colours
+* [x] Extend the app to support a few different shapes and a few different colours
-* Allow the initial shape and colour to be specified via query params
+* [x] Allow the shape and colour to be changed via the keyboard
-* Add a settings panel to allow the shape and colour to be changed
+* [x] Add a settings panel to allow the shape and colour to be changed
-* Allow the shape and colour to be changed via the keyboard too
+* [ ] Allow the initial shape and colour to be specified via query params